dmsc/tbxl-parser/README.md

 ### Parsing directives

 There are parsing *directives* added, that consist on lines starting with a dollar sign `$`.
-A list of available directives documented bellow.
+A list of available directives is documented bellow.

 ## Program Usage